Guardian-Development/AWS_SA_Notes/Notes/Route53.md

 # Route53
 Route53 is Amazons hosted DNS resolver.
 You can register and buy domain names from them.
+This is a global service.
 ## DNS Information
 - Domain Registrars: is an authority that can assign a domain name directly under 1 or more top level domains.
 Domains are registered with InterNIC a service of ICANN, which enforces uniqeuness of domain names.
 Each domain then becomes registered in the WhoIS database.
 ### SOA Records Store